ShweYeeOo11/Project-Evanesco/README.md

 5. Step back into the frame with a solid red cloth, blanket, or jacket.
 6. Press `q` on your keyboard to stop the program and automatically save the video.
 ---
+## ⚙️ How it Works (Under the Hood)

+The project utilizes fundamental image processing and color segmentation techniques:

+* **Background Capture:** The script captures multiple frames at the start to store a steady image of the room without any object.
+* **Color Space Conversion:** It converts the live video frames from standard BGR to **HSV (Hue, Saturation, Value)** space, which allows for more stable and robust color detection under varying light conditions.
+* **Mask Generation:** It targets the Red color spectrum by defining lower and upper boundaries.
+A binary mask is created where the red areas are separated from the rest of the frame.
+* **Morphological Operations:** Functions like `cv2.morphologyEx` are applied to the mask to filter out minor background noise and smooth out the edges of the cloak.
+* **Image Blending:** Using bitwise operations, the live frame (excluding the red cloak) and the stored background frame (only where the red cloak is) are combined to generate the final visual illusion.
+* **Video Recording:** The final output frames are written in real-time to a file named `invisibility_cloak_output.mp4`.
+---
 ## 📸 Tech Stack

 * **Language:** Python 3